-Beloved of Northern Europeans escaping to the sun, the Canary Islands are a popular package tour destination.
-However, this group of islands is also a superb solo travel destination for independent travellers.
+Beloved of Northern Europeans escaping to the sun, this group of islands is a popular package tour destination.
+However, the Canary Islands are also a superb solo travel destination, even if this is your first solo holiday.

 But what are they like to visit alone and which is the best Canary Island for solo travellers?